massi-ang/amazon-freertos-ble-provisioning-demo/README.md

 ```
 cd amazon-freertos-ble-ios-sdk/Example/AmazonFreeRTOSDemo/
+git pull origin no-login
+pod install
 open AmazonFreeRTOSDemo.xcworkspace
 ```

+You have to set a development team to be able to deploy the app to your device.
+* Go to your project, select the **Signing & Capabilities** tab.
+* Select a team and set the Bundle Identifier.

-Build the app and deploy it to a physical phone
+* Build the app and deploy it to a physical phone